 Important Notice for ZDfB Test Takers:

-The Department of Foreign Languages at the University of Wisconsin-Eau Claire is an official Testing Center for the Zertifikat Deutsch für den Beruf (Certificate of German for Professions).
+The Department of Languages at the University of Wisconsin-Eau Claire is an official Testing Center for the Zertifikat Deutsch für den Beruf (Certificate of German for Professions).
 If your institution is interested in sending students to take the exam, or if you as an individual wish to take the exam, please contact Dr. Johannes Strohschänk, as soon as possible (email@example.com).
 Before taking the exam, test participants must have applied and been accepted for the exam through the Goethe Institute Chicago (go to

 New: German Proficiency Certificate

 Students who are not able to major or minor in German are encouraged to add the new German Proficiency Certificate to gain practical language and culture skills that add international competency to majors, minors and other programs across the University.

 The GPC requires 13 credits of course work beyond German 201: